 What’s one thing we’d like to change?
 Make the console touchscreen capable.
 On the current console, you use the buttons at the bottom to navigate through menus.
 It was a chore at times, and the navigation buttons were sometimes confusing to use and didn’t feel as intuitive as they should be.

 As we mentioned previously, the company shipped us a ton of sensors, all of which are compatible with the WS-5000.
 From an expandability and upgradability standpoint, the WS-5000 scores high.

 You can also upgrade the console’s firmware via an optional SD card—which also stores weather data locally so that your weather station will continue operating during an internet or power outage.

 An optional heating element keeps the sonic anemometer free of ice and snow during colder weather, which we think is a must-buy.

 The air quality sensors worked well.
 We recently received Davis’ new AirLink device, which measures PM1, PM2.5, and PM10 particulate matter levels.
 It has operated flawlessly, so we compared Ambient Weather’s sensors to the AirLink.

 Ambient Weather’s air quality sensors only measure PM2.5, the most common particulate size for airborne pollutants.
+Suitable sensor to monitor air purifier performance.
 The indoor model runs on AC power, and batteries are a backup option for up to 14 days.